 Not good enough

-People who insistent they have worked with and supported some women and say things like “But Florence Nightingale was great!” really isn’t good enough.
+People who insist they have worked with and supported some women and say things like “But Florence Nightingale was great!” really isn’t good enough.
 We must at least try to understand that women, worldwide, in all professions, are systematically disadvantaged.

 We are at increased risk of discrimination, violence, and being blamed for what other people choose to subject us to.
 Without accepting that a system of oppression is in place worldwide that constantly erects hurdles along women’s routes of progression, success and what should be simple choices, you cannot claim to be supporting women.